basho/basho_docs/content/riak/ts/1.4.0/developing/java.md

 #### `CoveragePlan`

-Request a collection of coverage plan components.
-Each element in the returned collection will include an IP address and port number to connect to, a human-readable description of the item, and an "coverageContext" opaque binary.
+Request a collection of coverage entries.
+Each element in the returned collection will include an IP address and port number to connect to, a human-readable description of the item, and a "coverageContext" opaque binary.

-Each element correponds to one partition and quantum range in the database, so an invocation of [Query()](#query) with the coverageContext opaque binary will return only those values which fall within that single quantum.
+Each element corresponds to one partition and quantum range in the database, so an invocation of [`Query()`](#query) with the `coverageContext` opaque binary will return only those values which fall within that single quantum for a particular vnode.

-This allows for queries to be executed in parallel, and allows allows for the quantum limit to be effectively bypassed.
+This allows for queries to be executed in parallel, and allows for the quantum limit to be effectively bypassed.

+{{% note %}}
-**Note** - Coverage plans, entries, and contexts should only be used for one query or batch of related queries, as any change to the cluster environment may invalidate them.
+Coverage plans, entries, and contexts should only be used for one query or batch of related queries, as any change to the cluster environment may invalidate them.
+{{% /note %}}

 ##### Builder